larytet/binlog/README.md

 If there is a cache hit the Log() outputs hash of the format string and all variadic parameters to the specified io.Writer If the string is not from the .text section (allocated from a heap, for example) the Log() stores the string in the map ("level 2 cache").

-The cache (L1 and L2) contains the information required for dedocding and formatting of the binary data.
+The cache (L1 and L2) contains the information required for decoding and formatting of the binary data.
 Things like size of the argument, format "verb", number of arguments, hash of the format string, the format string are all in the cache.